-Students are asked to monitor their health condition and report any possible symptoms of fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, the new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
-Please report any of these symptoms you experience to the Health Services Office (217-735-7340).
+Students are asked to monitor their health condition daily.
+Students are asked to report daily temperatures in the Lynx Student Life Portal (Presence).
+Students should report any possible symptoms of fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, the new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea to the Health Services Office (217-735-7340).